 - Use of subprocessors.
 Situm uses the subprocessors described in our Master Subscription Agreement, Annex II.

-Google Play – Things to consider #
+Google – Things to consider #

 When uploading your app to Google Play, there are four areas within the App Content section of the Play Console that are directly related to Situm and will require your attention: